 The emergence of high-speed optical networks in the early 1990s led researchers to imagine new models of computing that leveraged those networks to connect scientists, computers, data stores, and instruments regardless of location.
 Computers, data, or software could be accessed on demand from remote systems, for example to analyze data generated by scientific instruments in real time or to perform computations too large for local computers.
-This vision of a new computing fabric, which became known as the "grid," by analogy to the on-demand access to electricity provided by the electrical grid, was realized through ASCR's National Collaboratories Research Program and SciDAC program.
+This vision of a new computing fabric, which became known as the "grid" by analogy with the on-demand access to electricity provided by the electrical grid, was realized through ASCR's National Collaboratories Research Program and SciDAC program.

-DOE SCIENCE GRID, ANL, LBNL, ORNL, PNNL
+DOE Science Grid, ANL, LBNL, ORNL, PNNL

-An influential event in the development of the DOE Science Grid was the I-WAY experiment in 1995, in which 60 groups across the U.S. collaborated to connect and apply a grid network linking 17 sites.
+An influential event in this development was the I-WAY experiment in 1995, in which 60 groups across the U.S. collaborated to connect and apply a grid network linking 17 sites.
 This grew into an ANL-led effort to develop the Globus Toolkit.
-ASCR's DOE2000 and SciDAC initiatives supported projects such as the DOE Science Grid at ANL, LBNL, and ORNL.
-Pacific Northwest National Laboratory (PNNL) then developed and deployed authentication and authorization, data transfer, remote computation, and resource discovery tools to permit coordinated, secure, and reliable use of distributed grid resources.
-In 1999, ASCR funded the multi-lab Particle Physics Data Grid project, which along with other efforts in Europe and the U.S., established what became the Open Science Grid (OSG) in the U.S. and the Worldwide Large Hadron Collider Computing Grid (LCG).
+ASCR's DOE2000 and SciDAC initiatives supported projects such as the DOE Science Grid at ANL, LBNL, ORNL, and Pacific Northwest National Laboratory (PNNL) then developed and deployed authentication and authorization, data transfer, remote computation, and resource discovery tools to permit coordinated, secure, and reliable use of distributed grid resources.
+In 1999, the ASCR-funded the multi-lab Particle Physics Data Grid project, which along with other efforts in Europe and the U.S., was built on this foundation to establish what became the Open Science Grid (OSG) in the U.S. and the Worldwide Large Hadron Collider Computing Grid (WLCG).
 OSG provided much of the data processing capabilities for major experiments at FNL.
-OSG and LCG ultimately connected more than 300,000 computers worldwide to enable the data processing used to discover the Higgs Boson, leading CERN Director General Ralf Heuer to declare in 2012 that the Higgs discovery was only possible because of the "extraordinary achievements of grid computing."
+OSG and LCG (linear congruential generator) ultimately connected more than 300,000 computers worldwide to enable the data processing used to discover the Higgs Boson, leading CERN Director General Ralf Heuer to declare in 2012 that the Higgs discovery was only possible because of the "extraordinary achievements of grid computing."

-ASCR support enabled other groundbreaking efforts, such as the NEOS (Network Enabled Optimization System) service created at ANL in 1996 that initiated access to optimization software.
-Now hosted at the University of Wisconsin, this pioneering scientific software-asa-service has enabled tens of thousands of people to access advanced optimization capabilities.
+ASCR support enabled other groundbreaking efforts, such as the NEOS (Network Enabled Optimization System) service created at ANL in 1996 pioneered access to optimization software.
+Now hosted at the University of Wisconsin, this pioneering scientific software-as-a-service has enabled tens of thousands of people to access advanced optimization capabilities.

-Another pioneering ASCR-funded project was the ESG (Earth System Grid), established in 1999 by ANL and LLNL in collaboration with NCAR (National Center for Atmospheric Research) and the University of Southern California, to enable sharing of large climate model datasets.
+Another pioneering ASCR-funded project was the ESG (Earth System Grid), established in 1999 by ANL and LLNL in collaboration with NCAR (National Center for Atmospheric Research) and the University of Southern California to enable sharing of large climate model datasets.
 ESG and the successor global ESG Federation, have enabled worldwide distribution of the terabytes (initially) and petabytes (today) of climate simulation data used in assessments by the Intergovernmental Panel on Climate Change.

 ASCR-funded researchers were at the forefront of new models of distributed computing.
 Consequently, they were well positioned to exploit commercial cloud computing (grid computing with a business model) when this emerged in the 2000s.
-One influential development, established by the ASCR National Collaboratories Research Program, was the Globus Online service (now called Globus).
-Launched in 2010, Globus leverages software-asa-service concepts to provide identity management, data transfer and sharing, and research automation services for scientists at thousands of research institutions.
-Globus has become central to scientific practice in many science disciplines and, when used in conjunction with Science DMZ, makes data movement at multiple gigabyte/s routine.
+One influential development, established by the ASCR National Collaboratories Research Program, was the Globus Online service (now called Globus), launched in 2010, Globus leverages software-as-a-service concepts to provide identity management, data transfer and sharing, and research automation services for scientists at thousands of research institutions.
+Globus has become central to scientific practice in many science disciplines and, when used in conjunction with Science DMZ (Demilitarized Zone), makes data movement at multiple gigabyte/s routine.